Virtuollam/DH-Fall-Detection-G6/README.md

 # EEN210
 When wearing the device always keep port side right and it is worn around the hips on the front of the patient.

+# Labels for datasets used in SVM
+0. Miscilanious
+1. Backpack drop
+2. Sitting up and down
+3. Walking
+4. Stairs

 # legacy notes from initial pull of project files
 # To run the code